 M.S.
 DEGREE INFORMATION

 The MS degree with a concentration in SEP is intended for individuals who wish to gain an advanced knowledge base in sport and exercise psychology.
 There are three program options available.

-- SEP course-work only: This is a 36-credit coursework-only master’s of science degree.
+- Sport & Exercise Psychology, Course-Work Only: This is a 36-credit coursework-only master’s of science degree.
 Students in this program have the opportunity to take SEP courses and other electives suited to their particular career interests.

-- SEP thesis: This is a 36-credit thesis master’s of science degree program that will prepare students for doctoral level study at a research-focused university.
+- Sport & Exercise Psychology, Thesis: This is a 36-credit thesis master’s of science degree program that will prepare students for doctoral level study at a research-focused university.
 Students enrolled in this program will take courses focused on SEP content, research methods and statistics, and other electives suited to their particular research interests.
 They will also typically work with an advisor with similar research interests.

 Ph.D.
 Degree Information

 The PhD degree with a concentration in SEP is primarily intended to prepare individuals as academic researchers and faculty members in the areas of sport and exercise psychology .

 Provide students with the necessary content, experiences, and academic challenges to help them to develop into competent SEP professionals who are capable of contributing to human development and functioning and who are competitive for doctoral programs and for positions requiring master’s level training.